marenamat/ietf-draft-marenamat-grow-route-server-nh-translation/draft-marenamat-grow-route-server-nh-translation.md

 When the Route server sends a route to an Unnumbered speaker, it MUST NOT rewrite the NEXT_HOP.

-The Route Server MUST NOT propagate any route where the NEXT_HOP Attribute holds an address not assigned to any speaker by the appropriate SLAT.
+The Route Server MUST NOT propagate any route where the NEXT_HOP attribute holds an address not assigned to any Clients by the appropriate SLAT.

 {{Section 2.2.1 of -internet-exchange}} does not apply.